Germany: Sim Card for Tourists

 2. M. Blau Surf €9.99 for 4 weeks if purchased in advance

 Blau Surf M is also a fantastic choice for visitors.
 For four weeks, this plan includes 3 GB of LTE data.
 Within Germany, calls and SMS cost 9 cents per minute/per text, with EU roaming included.
-This pre-paid plan comes with a €10 starting credit that you can easily top-up online.
+This pre-paid plan comes with a €10 starting credit that you can easily top up online.

 Prepaid SIM cards from resellers are more cost-effective than SIM cards and contracts purchased directly from network providers.
 In Germany getting a sim card for tourists is not a tough task.
 You can get a sim card if you have the correct information about their plans.